ONSdigital/census-rm-deploy/README.md

  - Select Test - PubSub

  Once you have run one of the selection jobs, you can then run Trigger Selected Test to run the test.

+## RM sandbox
+If you'd like to deploy a pipeline to the RM Sandbox concourse:
+- You'll need to set your fly target to the sandbox environment e.g `fly login -t main -c https://concourse.rm.census-gcp.onsdigital.uk/`
+- To run terraform you'll need to whitelist the `census-rm-concourse` ip from the Cloud Nat section in GCP
+- You'll need to give the `census-rm-concourse` service account owner permission in your environment.
+This can be done in the IAM section in GCP.